Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Experimental Results

 In Fig.\ref{runningtime}, we evaluate the running time to highlight the inference computational efficiency of the DGET compared to the optimization solver.
 We maintain the ratio of 1 APs per 3 IoT nodes, and increase the overall number of IoT devices, respectively.
 The RF-OWC system, which incorporates both RF and optical wireless communication capabilities, shows the highest computational cost due to the added complexity of managing multi-band interfaces and link selection processes.
 In contrast, the traditional RF system presents a more moderate increase in execution time, reflecting its simpler communication model.
 The DGET framework consistently outperforms both baseline methods in terms of execution efficiency.
 Despite incorporating advanced graph-based reasoning and sequence modeling, it maintains the lowest running time across all network sizes, demonstrating a polynomial trend that is estimated $~O\left( |\mathcal{N}|^2 \, \varphi \right)$ with $\varphi$ is the aggregated hidden dimensionality across model components.

 In Fig.\ref{snapshotmasking}, we evaluate DGET's robustness against missing or outdated link information for RF-OWC network.
 We replace edge weights in the input graph \(\mathcal{G}^{I}_k(\mathcal{V}, \mathcal{E})\) with deprecated values from previous snapshots to simulate outdated channel information of the allowed communication technology.
-The snapshots used for replacement are non-susbsequent snapshots, i.e., not directly adjacent in time, preventing the carryover of stale information across consecutive updates.
-We evaluate three scenarios in which edge weight replacement occurs in $1$, $2$, or $3$ randomly selected non-susbsequent snapshots among $|\mathcal{T}|=10$, with the overall replacement rate uniformly varied between $10\%$ and $50\%$.
-Across all settings, DGET consistently outperforms the MINLP baseline.
-For example, when $20\%$ of all edges are outdated across $2$ snapshots, DGET maintains nearly $90\%$ accuracy, whereas MINLP experiences a significantly sharper decline in performance.
-These results demonstrate DGET’s ability to maintain acceptable link allocation under imperfect channel knowledge while leveraging historical snapshot data.
+The snapshots used for replacement are non-subsequent snapshots, i.e., not directly adjacent in time, preventing the carryover of stale information across consecutive updates.
+We evaluate three scenarios in which edge weight replacement occurs in $1$, $2$, or $3$ randomly selected non-subsequent snapshots among $|\mathcal{T}|=10$, with the overall replacement rate uniformly varied between $10\%$ and $50\%$.
+Across all settings, DGET consistently outperforms the MILP baseline.
+For example, when $20\%$ of all edges are outdated across $2$ snapshots, DGET maintains nearly $90\%$ accuracy, whereas MILP experiences a significantly sharper decline in performance.
+This behavior highlights a fundamental limitation of the optimization-based approach.
+Although the MILP is solved optimally with respect to the provided input parameters, it implicitly assumes perfectly accurate channel state information.
+As a result, when the optimization is supplied with stale channel realizations, it effectively solves an optimal solution to a mismatched problem, without accounting for the stochastic temporal evolution of links or the uncertainty in their availability across snapshots.
+In contrast, DGET leverages historical information and learned temporal patterns to adapt its decisions under uncertainty, enabling more robust link allocation in the presence of outdated or imperfect channel knowledge.